EquiVisionaries/EquiVisionaries/docs/ssarch.md

 **Communication Mechanisms**

-- Modules communicate through well-defined interfaces, utilizing synchronous or asynchronous messaging as appropriate.
+- Modules communicate through well-defined events, utilizing asynchronous messaging.
+When necesssary and more appropriate the services can communicate via well defined interfaces using synchronous communication but we envisage a prevelant events based integration.
 - Events and notifications are managed to keep users informed without overloading the system.

 #### **5.5 Data View**